$E_n$-cell attachments and a local-to-global principle for homological stability: Cell attachments

-\begin{remark} This construction hints at the fact that an alternative definition of an $\cdt$-cell attachment is given by the push out $A \cup_{\bF(S^{N-1})} \bF(D^{N})$ in the $(\infty,1)$-category of $C$-charged $\cdt$-algebras, where $\bF$ is the free algebra functor.
-Equivalently one can work in a suitable model category of $\cdt$-algebras, see \cite{bergermoerdijk}, Proposition 3.10 of \cite{Sa} and its references, or Section 2 of \cite{horel}.
-A definition of $\cdt$-cell structures in terms of push outs is used to define cofibrant replacement for algebras over operads.
-We also believe that there is an $(\infty,1)$-category (or model category) of partial algebras over an operad such that the forgetful functor from algebras to partial algebras and the completion functor from partial algebras to algebras form an adjunction. \end{remark}
+in the $(\infty,1)$-category of $C$-charged $\cdt$-algebras.
+Equivalently one can work in a suitable model category of $\cdt$-algebras, see \cite{bergermoerdijk}, \cite{fressebook}, \cite{Sa}, or \cite{horel}.
+A definition of $\cdt$-cell structures in terms of push outs is used to define cofibrant replacement for algebras over operads, e.g. Section 12.3 of \cite{fressebook}.
+We also believe that there is an $(\infty,1)$-category (or model category) of partial algebras over an operad such that the forgetful functor from algebras to partial algebras and the completion functor from partial algebras to algebras form an $(\infty,1)$-adjunction (a Quillen adjunction). \end{remark}